a-gavin/a-gavin.github.io/content/blog/usb-serial.md

 +++
-title = "Linux Non-Root USB Serial Permissions" date = "2024-03-03" description = "How to use udev rules to give non-root users access to a USB serial device."
+title = "Accessing Serial Devices on Linux w/o sudo" date = "2022-12-13"
+description = "How to use udev rules to give non-root users access to a USB serial device."

 #[taxonomies]